Welcome

 • Restitution is not available where the contract is valid and provides a contractual remedy, unless the contract is void, voidable, or set aside.

-• Partial failure of consideration usually bars restitution for money paid, unless the contract is divisible.
+• Partial failure of consideration usually bars restitution for money paid, unless the contract or payment is divisible into severable parts.

-• When a contract is frustrated, statutory rules may allow recovery of money paid and compensation for benefits conferred.
+• After frustration, statutory rules may allow recovery of money paid (s 1(2)) and compensation for valuable benefits conferred (s 1(3)).

 Key Terms and Concepts